LuxotticaContentTeam/RTR/README.md

 **release**: contains the bundled/minified css and js divided by brand and release number. <br/>

-**test**: contains the file testable on github pages, with the correct relative path
+**preview**: contains the file testable on github pages, with the correct relative path